ohwgiles/laminar/UserManual.md

 If you use [artefacts](#Archiving-artefacts), note that Laminar is not designed as a file server, and better performance will be achieved by allowing the frontend web server to directly serve the archive directory directly (e.g. using a `Location` directive).

+If you use a reverse proxy to host Laminar at a subfolder instead of a subdomain root, the `<base href>` needs to be updated to ensure all links point to their proper targets.
+This can be done by setting `LAMINAR_BASE_URL` in `/etc/laminar.conf`.

 ## Set the page title

 Change `LAMINAR_TITLE` in `/etc/laminar.conf` to your preferred page title.
 For further WebUI customization, consider using a [custom style sheet](#Customizing-the-WebUI).